Annie Burke-Doe PT, MPT, PhDInterim Director, Doctor of Physical Therapy Program

 Office: Center for Graduate Studies

-As part of the Movement and Cognition Neuromechanics Research Laboratory at Loma Linda University, Dr. Willis is in the process of establishing his PhD dissertation, which looks to investigate the relationships between human biomechanics, pain neuroscience, psychology, and medical imaging.
+As a capstone to all of this, Dr. Willis is a part of the Movement and Cognition Neuromechanics Research Laboratory at Loma Linda University, where he is in the process of establishing his PhD dissertation, which looks to investigate the relationships between human biomechanics, pain neuroscience, psychology, and medical imaging.